-Christa Geraghty |
+Christa Geraghty | Updated

 Shopping Goodwill Thrift Stores: 13 Secrets to Scoring Huge Savings

-The Krazy Coupon Lady is an independent service supported by advertising.
-Most of the offers appearing on our site are from companies from which we receive compensation.
-We may receive a small payment from an affiliate if you click a link to purchase a product.
-Sometimes a post is sponsored by the maker of the product, and we receive a fee for the post.
-Learn More.
+The Krazy Coupon Lady is an ad-supported service.
+Many offers on our site contain affiliate links, and we may earn a small commission if you make a purchase using them.
+Some posts are sponsored by the maker of the product, and we receive a fee for the post.
+See our full advertiser disclosure.

 Think shopping Goodwill stores is a waste of time or that everything they have is junk?
 Then you’ve obviously missed the many tales of people finding authentic treasures worth sometimes hundreds of thousands of dollars, all resting amongst the thrift items many shoppers deem junk.
-OK, so we’re not going to tell you that our secrets for shopping Goodwill will result in great fortune, but what we can promise is if you use our secrets, you’re sure to save on all kinds of cool finds at Goodwill — one of our favorite secondhand stores.
+OK, so we’re not going to tell you that our secrets for shopping Goodwill will result in great fortune, but what we can promise is if you use our secrets, you’re sure to save on all kinds of cool finds at Goodwill — one of our favorite secondhand stores .

 Like saving money when you shop elsewhere, Goodwill has a few ways you can save money every time you shop.
 Yes, their prices are typically lower than if you buy new.
 However, that isn’t always the case, so pay attention.
 The more you shop, the more you’ll learn the ins and outs of your local Goodwill.
 But it can’t hurt to get a little help if you’re a thrift store newbie — and that’s what we’re here for: to help you get started shopping Goodwill.
 You can thank us later.